Poetic inspiration and free speech at Jazz à Luz

 Concerts 20.07.2022

 Four red threads have been woven into the 31st edition of the Jazz à Luz festival from July 13 to 16.
-Focus on the young improvised music scene in Barcelona, a reunion with singer and violinist Iva Bittova, the discovery of young talent, and support for regional creation through a creative residency.
-As a cultural actor, Jazz à Luz also wanted to contribute to more equality between men and women in jazz and improvised music.
+Focus on Barcelona's young improvised music scene, reunion with singer and violinist Iva Bittova, discovery of young talent, and support for regional creation through a creative residency.
+As a cultural player, Jazz à Luz also wanted to make its contribution to greater gender equality in jazz and improvised music.

-Honor to women from the first day of the festival with "Tôle Story", the street show of the Compagnie d'Elles, then the tribute of a French-Catalan trio to the Mexican singer Chavela Vargas.
+A tribute to women on the first day of the festival with "Tôle Story", a street show by Compagnie d'Elles, followed by a Franco-Catalan trio's tribute to Mexican singer Chavela Vargas.

 Trio of Nuria Andorra, Jordina Milla, Sonia Sanchez